OpenSourceKyle/OpenSourceKyle.github.io/content/pages/mexico/studying-spanish.md

 ---
-title: "No-Bullshit Spanish: There Are No Shortcuts"
+title: "No-BS Spanish: There Are No Shortcuts"
 date: 2024-10-08
 tags:
   - mexico